Conversion of units: Checking equations that involve dimensions

 As can be seen, when the dimensional units appearing in the numerator and denominator of the equation's right hand side are cancelled out, both sides of the equation have the same dimensional units.
 Dimensional analysis can be used as a tool to construct equations that relate non-associated physico-chemical properties.
-The equations may reveal hitherto unknown or overlooked properties of matter, in the form of left-over dimensions – dimensional adjusters – that can then be assigned physical significance.
+The equations may reveal undiscovered or overlooked properties of matter, in the form of left-over dimensions – dimensional adjusters – that can then be assigned physical significance.
 It is important to point out that such 'mathematical manipulation' is neither without prior precedent, nor without considerable scientific significance.
 Indeed, the Planck constant, a fundamental physical constant, was 'discovered' as a purely mathematical abstraction or representation that built on the Rayleigh–Jeans law for preventing the ultraviolet catastrophe.
 It was assigned and ascended to its quantum physical significance either in tandem or post mathematical dimensional adjustment – not earlier.

 Limitations

-The factor-label method can convert only unit quantities for which the units are in a linear relationship intersecting at 0.
-(Ratio scale in Stevens's typology) Most units fit this paradigm.
-An example for which it cannot be used is the conversion between degrees Celsius and kelvins (or degrees Fahrenheit).
+The factor–label method can convert only unit quantities for which the units are in a linear relationship intersecting at 0 (ratio scale in Stevens's typology).
+Most conversions fit this paradigm.
+An example for which it cannot be used is the conversion between the Celsius scale and the Kelvin scale (or the Fahrenheit scale).
 Between degrees Celsius and kelvins, there is a constant difference rather than a constant ratio, while between degrees Celsius and degrees Fahrenheit there is neither a constant difference nor a constant ratio.
 There is, however, an affine transform ($x \mapsto ax+b$, rather than a linear transform $x \mapsto ax$) between them.

 For example, the freezing point of water is 0 °C and 32 °F, and a 5 °C change is the same as a 9 °F change.
 Thus, to convert from units of Fahrenheit to units of Celsius, one subtracts 32 °F (the offset from the point of reference), divides by 9 °F and multiplies by 5 °C (scales by the ratio of units), and adds 0 °C (the offset from the point of reference).
-Reversing this yields the formula for obtaining a quantity in units of Celsius from units of Fahrenheit; one could have started with the equivalence between 100 °C and 212 °F, though this would yield the same formula at the end.
+Reversing this yields the formula for obtaining a quantity in units of Celsius from units of Fahrenheit; one could have started with the equivalence between 100 °C and 212 °F, which yields the same formula.

 Hence, to convert the numerical quantity value of a temperature T[F] in degrees Fahrenheit to a numerical quantity value T[C] in degrees Celsius, this formula may be used: